 A controversial new study published in the UK is claiming that the unborn baby cannot feel pain at 24 weeks.
-From the New Scientist:
+From the

 "Because the fetus is unable to feel pain before 24 weeks, no pain relief is needed for medical procedures up to that time, including abortion, the report concludes.
 This reverses the position the RCOG took in its previous report on fetal pain in 1997, which supported the use of analgesia.